uestctensorgroup/FastDeRain/README.md

 year = {2017}
 }

-The .p files will be replaced by the .m files as soon as possible.
+The codes and demos will be uploaded as soon as possible.
 Contact: taixiangjiang@gmail.com
 Date: 03/03/2018